postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 If you're an individual Postman user and join a Postman team, your personal workspaces and the data within them are transferred to the team.
 When you leave a team, your personal workspaces and the data within them will remain with the team and no longer be accessible to you.

-To keep an independent workspace, you can [create a free Postman team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#creating-a-team).
+To retain ownership and access to your personal workspaces as an individual Postman user, you can [create a free Postman team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#creating-a-team).

 * If you create an independent team prior to joining another Postman team, your work will remain with your personal team and you will retain ownership of it.
-* If you're already on a Postman team, you can [export the data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) you'd like to retain ownership of and [import that data](/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) into your independent team's workspaces.
+* If you're already on a Postman team, you can [export the data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) you'd like to retain a copy of and [import that data](/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) into your independent team's workspaces.

 ### Switching between teams